pganssle-talks/chord-trainer/_posts/0000-02-01-background.md

 Notes:

 I knew about perfect pitch and thought it might be cool to have, but I had always been under the impression that it was not something you could learn — either your brain processes sound this way or it doesn't.
-But then I came across a paper from 2012 purporting that it is easier to learn perfect pitch in childhood, with enough training.
-It comes from a music school in Japan called the Ichionkai Music School.
-They claim to have a 90% success rate using their method to train children between ages 2 and 6, and conveniently they lay out the method in the paper.
+But then I came across a paper from 2012 claiming that with enough training, it is possible to acquire absolute pitch in childhood.
+It comes from a school in Japan called the Ichionkai Music School, and they claim to have a 90% success rate using their method to train children between ages 2 and 6, and conveniently they lay out the method in the paper.

 --